-The OHTN is committed to supporting excellent research that is relevant to the priority populations in Ontario that has the potential for impact.
+The OHTN is committed to supporting excellent projects that are relevant to the priority populations in Ontario that have the potential for impact.
 The OHTN Board of Directors is responsible for establishing policies to ensure the highest professional and ethical standards for OHTN funding programs in all of these areas.
-Our aim is to ensure that OHTN-supported research, community and health care capacity development and KTE efforts have the maximum potential to influence improvements in prevention, treatment, care, support, and policy – and to fulfill our mission to improve the health and well-being of people living with and at risk of HIV in Ontario.
+Our aim is to ensure that OHTN-supported projects, community and health care capacity development and evidence sharing efforts have the maximum potential to influence improvements in prevention, treatment, care, support, and policy – and to fulfill our mission to improve the health and well-being of people living with and at risk of HIV in Ontario.
 The OHTN Board has the responsibility to ensure that policies articulating conflicts of interest are developed, monitored and put into practice to ensure good governance of itself and all aspects of its programs and stakeholder relations and interests.

 The following document describes these Conflict of Interest policies and commits the OHTN, its Board of Directors, advisory and review committee members, working group members, OHTN staff, and other relevant partners and stakeholders to comply with these policies throughout all processes related to the OHTN’s funding programs.